unknownue/vulkan-tutorial-rust/README.md

 The codes have been tested on macOS and Windows.

-It's recommended to compile the examples of [ash](https://github.com/MaikKlein/ash) first before compiling this repository.
+The API of ash crate is more similar to C++ when compared with [Vulkano crate](https://crates.io/crates/vulkano).

+If you prefer using vulkano, [vulkan-tutorial-rs](https://github.com/bwasty/vulkan-tutorial-rs) may be a better choose.

 ## Main Dependencies

 - [Vulkan SDK](https://vulkan.lunarg.com/sdk/home)
 - [ash](https://github.com/MaikKlein/ash)

+## Configuration

+The environment configuration is same as [ash](https://github.com/MaikKlein/ash#example).

+It's recommended to compile the examples of ash first before compiling this repository.

 ## Status